Fif3r22/git_practice/README.md

 There you have it, folks.

 ## Side Note
 My favorite food is pizza.
+My least favorite food is mushrooms.